Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning: Discussion

-Second, even if we learn this manipulator function, the output is not readily useful.
+Second, even if we learn this manipulator function, the output is not readily useful for our purposes here.
 The function takes an image as input and produces as output another (``close'') edited image with the desired observational class.
 It does not correspond to any label which we may apply to other images.
-(For example, taking a photo of an Oriole as input, the output would be an modified bird image with some different pixels, but these differences will not generally map on to anything we can readily identify with bird physiology and use to construct an annotated dataset.)
+(For example, taking a photo of an Oriole as input, the output would be a modified bird image with some different pixels, but these differences will not generally map on to anything we can readily identify with bird physiology and use to construct an annotated dataset.)
 This does not actually give us access to the ``interpretable features'' that were manipulated to achieve the desired observational class.

 Alternative approaches to automatic feature selection also proved problematic for our purposes.
 In \cite{lopez2017discovering}, the authors train an object detection network that serves as a feature extractor for future images, and then they use these extracted features to infer directions of causal effects.
-However, this approach relies on the availability of training data with a priori associated object categories: the Pascal Visual Object Classes, which are labels for types of objects (e.g., aeroplane, bicycle, bird, boat, etc.) \cite{everingham2015pascal}.
+However, this approach relies on the availability of training data with a priori associated object categories: the Pascal Visual Object Classes, which are labels for types of objects (e.g., aeroplane, bicycle, bird, boat, etc.) \citep{everingham2015pascal}.
 This approach is thus not truly data-driven and relies on auxiliary information that is not generally available.
-In another line of work, various unsupervised learning methods (based on autoencoders or variants of independent component analysis) are applied to extract features from medical images to improve classification performance \cite{arevalo2015unsupervised, sari2018unsupervised, jiang2018superpca}.
+In another line of work, various unsupervised learning methods (based on autoencoders or variants of independent component analysis) are applied to extract features from medical images to improve classification performance \citep{arevalo2015unsupervised, sari2018unsupervised, jiang2018superpca}.
 These approaches are more data-driven but do not produce interpretable features -- they produce a compact lower-dimensional representation of the pixels in an abstract vector space, which does not necessarily map onto something a user may understand or recognize.
+Recently, there has been interest in using large language models (LLMs) as annotators for unlabeled data, either alone or in collaboration with humans \citep{wang2024human,tang2024pdfchatannotator,beck2025towards}.
+This technology and its use for annotation is still in its development, but there is growing evidence that with careful engineering and human input, LLM-augmented annotations may cut costs for generating annotations at scale but also face limitations that are important to better understand.